MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/authentication/update

-Provides the ability to update the reply URL, sign-out URL, implicit flow, and publisher domain properties on single-tenant and multi-tenant applications.
+Allows the ability to update the reply URL, sign-out URL, implicit flow, and publisher domain properties on single-tenant and multi-tenant applications.
 Grants access to all fields on the application registration authentication page except supported account types:

 ![Grants access to app registration authentication but not supported account types](./media/custom-available-permissions/supported-account-types.png)